-In principle, these data could also be used to estimate $CATE(x)$ by running the regression in (\ref{eq:regr}) for each $x$, for example.
-However, the adaptive nature of the data collection procedure induces autocorrelation in the data, which can impact asymptotic statistical and econometric properties of estimators.
-Moreover, even if all desired properties hold, underlying properties of the data and the algorithm used can affect the estimator adversely.
+In principle, these data could also be used to estimate $ATE(x)$ by running the regression in (\ref{eq:regr}) for each $x$, for example.
+However, the adaptive nature of the data collection procedure induces autocorrelation in the data, which can impact statistical properties of estimators.
+Moreover, even if all desired properties hold, underlying characteristics of the data and the algorithm used can affect the estimator adversely.
 To see this, consider the following example.
-For simplicity, assume once again that $P=1$ so that $x$ can be ignored and further assume that $\Pr(B_{CP} \leq b^*)\approx 1$.
-A good algorithm would converge quickly, eventually yielding relatively few observations of $Y(0)$ compared to those of $Y(1)$, which would hinder the inference goal since typical estimators for $CATE$s based on such imbalanced data tend to be noisy.
+For simplicity, assume once again that $x$ can be ignored and further assume that $\Pr(B_{CP} \leq b^*)\approx 1$.
+A successful algorithm could converge quickly, eventually yielding relatively few observations of $Y(0)$ compared to of $Y(1)$, which would hinder the inference goal since typical estimators of $ATE$s based on such imbalanced data tend to be noisy.

-This framing demonstrates that the inference and economic goals can possibly be in conflict.
-The advertiser's goals are clearly related since they both depend on knowledge about the distribution $F \left (\cdot,\cdot,\cdot\middle\vert\cdot \right )$.
-The challenge faced by the advertiser in accomplishing her goals is that this distribution is unknown to her.
-While there are known approaches to gather data and tackle each of the advertiser's goals in isolation, it is unclear whether they can perform satisfactorily in achieving both goals concurrently.
-Addressing this is the core remaining piece for experimental design, which is discussed next.
+This illustrates that the inference and economic goals can possibly be at odds despite being clearly related since they both depend on knowledge of the distribution $F \left (\cdot,\cdot,\cdot\middle\vert\cdot \right )$.
+The challenge faced by the advertiser to accomplish these goals is that this distribution is unknown, and while there are several approaches to gather data and tackle each goal in isolation, it is unclear whether they can perform satisfactorily in achieving both goals concurrently.
+We present a method to solve this challenge next.

 \end{section}